Home

 Humpback whale heading away

 Every spring, dozens of whales flock to their feeding grounds in New England waters.
-Some of the most treasured marine sanctuaries in the North Atlantic, Jeffrey Ledge and Stellwagen Bank, are located in proximity to the New Hampshire coast.
+Some of the most treasured marine sanctuaries in the North Atlantic, Jeffrey Ledge and Stellwagen Bank are located in proximity to the New Hampshire coast.
 Therefore, the Granite State offers good chances to spot gorgeous sea mammals during the warmer time of the year.
 Humpbacks, fin, and minke whales, as well as Atlantic white-sided dolphins, are usually spotted during whale-watching excursions.
-Less common are harbor porpoise, sei whales, pilot whales, endangered blue and right whales.
+Less common are harbor porpoises, sei whales, pilot whales, and endangered blue and right whales.

-New Hampshire whale watch tours have a whale sightings success rate of 80-99%.
 The city of Rye has a few whale-watching tour operators.
-The largest of them is Granite State Whale Watch that offers tours, guided by a naturalist affiliated with the Blue Ocean Society for Marine Conservation, from late May through early October.
+The largest of them is Granite State Whale Watch that offers tours, guided by a naturalist affiliated with the Blue Ocean Society for Marine Conservation, from late May through mid-October.
 During a high season from mid-June to September boats depart twice a day.
 Tours head to either Jeffreys Ledge or the northern part of the Stellwagen Bank.
-If you do not see any whales or dolphins, you get a free pass good for one year to do the tour one more time.
-In Hampton, Al Gauron whale-watching cruises operate daily from June into September.
-New Hampshire whale-watching tours last for about 4 hours.
-Tickets are about $40 for an adult.
-Boats have restrooms, galleys, and other amenities.
-Private charters are available as well.
+Ticket costs $50 for adults, $43 for elders over 60 years old, $37 for children between 4 and 15 years old.
+Children under four can enter for free.

 Humpback whales

-North Atlantic humpback whales are the most abundant along the New England coast.
-They are also great to watch due to their playfulness and amicable behavior.
-They are not shy to swim along with a boat or appear out of nowhere before the crowd with a sudden air flip.
-Each humpback's fluke has a unique pattern so it's quite easy for scientists to identify and trace them.
+Each humpback's fluke has a unique pattern, so it's quite easy for scientists to identify and trace them.
 These whales communicate through melodious calls or "songs."
 Whale calves also "whisper" to their mothers.
 From spring through summer, there are dozens of humpbacks in the Gulf of Maine.
 These species live up to 80 years.

 Fin whales